 - Will the device receive future software updates?

-- Does it meet at least mid-range performance standards for longevity?
+- Does it meet mid-range performance standards for longevity?

 Future-proofing doesn’t mean buying the most expensive model.
-It means ensuring the product won’t feel outdated too quickly.
+It means choosing a device that won’t feel outdated too quickly.

 5. Compare at Least Two Alternatives